Pre-2000

 Film photography was a folk art.
 People wrote with light, and shutters drew simple moments into dark boxes.

 Film photography was what people had.
 We carried it on road trips and neighborhood walks.
 We took it to concerts and family gatherings.
-Grandchildren photographed grandparents, and each etched a corner of the world.
+Grandchildren photographed grandparents, etching a corner of the world.

 Before the advent of mobile phones, grocery stores provided one-hour processing labs.